 The Theory

 The theory that explains why the right must take back opinion formation – for the sake of democracy and right-wing politics.
+Read the theory below for solutions and share your thoughts!

 The theory that explains why the right must take back opinion formation – for the sake of democracy and right-wing politics.
+Read the theory below for solutions and share your thoughts!

 An important point is that no one should be prohibited from influencing public political opinions—for example, by working as a journalist—even if the goal is to improve the quality of democracy.
 Some ways to enhance democratic quality rely on right-wing individuals seeking out such professions to a greater extent.
 Other approaches could involve politicians shutting down or reforming state institutions that undermine democratic quality.